 - any information contained in your correspondence with us, for example, when you send us an email, phone us or submit an enquiry through the website, including your name, email, country of residence and phone number

-- if you provide feedback, including submitting any feedback to the website or in response to an email, any information contained in your in your feedback
+- if you provide feedback, including submitting any feedback to the website or in response to an email, any information contained in your feedback

 - information about your transactions with us

-- ‘Clickstream’ information that is recorded when you click anywhere in a webpage, such as your IP address, geographical location, operating system and browser type.
+- ‘Clickstream’ information that is recorded when you click anywhere on a webpage, such as your IP address, geographical location, operating system and browser type

 Third parties where you have authorised this, including when you click to purchase products on our website via Facebook, or the information is publicly available.

 How we use your personal information

 We will use your personal information provided directly by you:

 - to provide our websites and products to you